-When Avraham took the knife to sacrifice his son Yitzchak (Isaac), something happened after that moment.
-He did not turn to a specific direction, because the text simply does not say he did, but he could have turn to time afterwards, that is in the future, and he saw something.
-And what he saw afterwards changed the story of the sacrifice of Yitschak in a dramatic way.
+When Avraham took the knife to sacrifice his son Yitschak, something happened after that moment.
+He did not turn to a specific direction, because the text simply does not say he did, but he could have turn to time in the future, hence, achar.

-A derivative of the Hebrew word achar is the word אחרית%acharit, which always refers in the end-time prophecies to the latter time as coming after everything else.
-Brown-Driver-Briggs Definition: after part, end issue, event, latter time (prophetic for future time), posterity as one generation comes after another one.
-After all, the saying “Back in the future” does make sense.
+A derivative of the Hebrew word achar is the word אחרית acharit, which always refers in the end-time prophecies to the latter time as coming after everything else.
+Brown-Driver-Briggs gives the following definition for acharit: after part, end issue, event, latter time (prophetic for future time), posterity as one generation comes after another one.
+After this explanation, the saying “Back in the future” does make sense in the Hebraic mind.

 So, Avraham saw something afterwards.
 But what did he see afterwards on that hill?

 YHVH is giving us the clue to find the answer by telling us that there was a substitutional ram that Avraham offered on the altar instead of his son Yitschak.
 A ram that replaced his son on the altar.